Sagar-Kumar-Mandle/Data-Analysis-Dashboard-Excel/1) Coffee Sales Data/Readme.md

 - Identity Overall Franchise Performance.
 - Determine shops contributions to sales and profits.
-- Monitor the Customer Perfernces and Behaviour
+- Monitor the Customer Perferences and Behaviour
 - Provide data-driven insights for strategic planning.

 ---